vimpostor/copycat/README.md

 # Related work

 - [kafel](https://github.com/google/kafel) - This uses a similar approach for higher-level policy based filtering.
-It does not support modifying the arguments of the system calls.
+It does not support modifying arguments of the system calls.